 - Enables the country to import appropriate technologies

-- Supplies goods not produced in own country
+- Supplies goods not produced in their own country

 Nepal, being a landlocked country, has no seaports.
 She has to travel through India to be able to use Indian ports.
 Quite often do come unexpected transit problems.
-Transportation cost, demurrage charge, and insurance charge make the goods more expansive.
-It takes longer time as well.
+Transportation costs, demurrage charges, and insurance charges make the goods more expansive.
+It takes a longer time as well.

 Nepal doesn’t have yet well-developed industrial base.
 Its products are generally of low quality.
 At the same time, due to various reasons, the cost of production is also high.
 This makes Nepali products unable to compete in international markets.